deepset-ai/haystack/proposals/text/4284-drop-basecomponent.md

         Which means that:
         - Nodes are not forced to produce output on all the expected outputs: for example nodes taking a decision, like classifiers, can produce output on a subset of the expected output edges and Pipeline will figure out the rest.
-        - Nodes must not add any key in the data dictionary that is not present in `self.expected_outputs`,
+        - Nodes must not add any key in the data dictionary that is not present in `self.outputs`,

         Nodes may also want to return a tuple when they altered the content of `parameters` and want their changes to propagate downstream.
 In that case, the format is `(data, parameters)` where `data` follows the contract above and `parameters` should